astuder/BMP085-template-library-Energia/readme.md

 Users [report](http://forum.43oh.com/topic/3777-energia-library-bosch-bmp085-template-library/?p=44410), that this library also works with the newer Bosch BMP180 pressure sensor, as well as [Software I2C Libraries](http://forum.43oh.com/topic/3617-energia-library-software-i2c-master-for-msp430g2553/).

+[This thread on 43oh](http://forum.43oh.com/topic/3777-energia-library-bosch-bmp085-template-library/) is the best place to report issues with this library, ask questions, or simply show what you built with it.

 MSP430
 ------